Skip to content

 Authentication

 • Operator session.
 The dashboard uses the koda_operator_session cookie.
-API calls from the same origin inherit it automatically.
+Same-origin runtime calls inherit it automatically.

 • Runtime token.
-RUNTIME_LOCAL_UI_TOKEN guards the dashboard-to-runtime path when the two sit on different origins.
+RUNTIME_LOCAL_UI_TOKEN guards dashboard-to-runtime traffic when the runtime is contacted directly.

 Health